-If your child was charged as a juvenile offender, it is possible to have his or her court record expunged.
+If your child was charged as a juvenile offender in North Carolina, it is possible to have his or her court record expunged.
 Having a crime remain on record can present a disadvantage to individuals as it is typically required to divulge this information to potential landlords, employers, and licensing agencies, which can affect one’s chances at gainful employment or obtaining a suitable residence.

 Here is what you need to know about clearing your child’s record:

 In North Carolina, a juvenile’s record does not automatically disappear after a certain amount of time, or even once he or she reaches the age of 18.
 While it is possible for the record to be expunged when he or she turns 16 or 18, it depends on how the case was resolved.
 If a juvenile is eligible for expunction, he or she will be able to assert in the future that the incident never occurred.
 This means, when applying for jobs, college, or loans, it will not be necessary to mention the charges.
 To expunge a juvenile record, the following criteria must be met:

 - In cases where the juvenile petition was dismissed, the charge will be expunged once the juvenile reaches the age of 16.